openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 ## Metrics Collection
 Below are the metrics that are collected as part of the tests:
-* CPU usage of pods in network-observability NS
+* CPU usage of pods in netobserv NS
-* Memory usage of pods in network-observability NS
+* Memory usage of pods in netobserv NS
 * Disk usage for LokiStack PVCs
 * Number of NetFlows processed
 * Flow Processing time summary for 0.9 quantile